Interplay between hysteresis and nonlocality during onset and arrest of flow in granular materials: Nonlocal granular rheology

 We compute quasi-steady, time-dependent solutions of the NGF model with hysteresis using the same arbitrary parameters as in the previous section.
-Because the dynamics are uniform in the streamwise $x$-direction, the fluidity equation \eqref{eq:HysNGF2} reduces to a one-dimensional PDE for $g(z,t)$, from which the strain rate $\dot{\gamma}(z,t)$ and therefore the velocity profile $v(z,t)$ can be computed using the flow rule \eqref{eq:HysNGF1}.
-The fluidity equation is driven by the stress ratio \eqref{eq:StressRatioPlaneGravity}, for which we choose an arbitrary value $\ell = 100d$ small enough that the results are independent of the height of the domain.
+Because the dynamics are uniform in the streamwise $x$-direction, the fluidity equation \eqref{eq:HysNGF2} reduces to a one-dimensional PDE for $g(z,t)$, which is discretized following the procedure presented in Appendix \ref{app:NumericalDiscretization}.
+From there, the strain rate $\dot{\gamma}(z,t)$ and therefore the velocity profile $v(z,t)$ can be computed using the flow rule \eqref{eq:HysNGF1}.
+The fluidity equation is driven by the stress ratio \eqref{eq:StressRatioPlaneGravity}, for which we choose an arbitrary value $\ell = 100d$ small enough that the results are independent of the height of the domain\footnote{Previous DEM simulations\cite{liu2018} have shown that the vertical extent of the shear region below the top wall scales with $\ell$.
+For small enough $\ell$, the bottom region is thus quasi-static, and the results are independent of domain height.}.
 Following previous work \cite{liu2018}, the influence of boundaries is minimized by prescribing homogeneous Neumann boundary condition for $g$ at both walls.
 Simulations begin in a flowing state at $\mu_\mathrm{w} = 0.35$, then $\mu_\mathrm{w}$ is progressively decreased to 0.25 before being ramped back up to 0.35 in order to induce flow arrest and restart.
-Most importantly, we perform these simulations for various values of the scalar parameter $A$ prescribing the strength of nonlocal effects, so that we can pinpoint the specific contributions of nonlocal diffusion and nonmonotonicity of the limiting local rheology \eqref{eq:LocalRheologyNonmonotonic} to each of the three features (F1--F3).
+We ensure that the ramp rate is slow enough that it does not affect the results.
+Most importantly, we perform these simulations for various values of the scalar parameter $A$ prescribing the strength of nonlocal effects, so that we can pinpoint the specific contributions of nonlocal diffusion and non-monotonicity of the limiting local rheology \eqref{eq:LocalRheologyNonmonotonic} to each of the three features (F1--F3).